foundanerror/Foundanerror-Class-Notes/docs/Notes/Lesson0.md

 ## Programming Languages & Interpreters

-Programming languages can be seen as a middle man for translating programs we write in programming languages into machine code.
+Programming languages can be seen as a middle man for translating programs we write into machine code.
 Interpreters and Compilers are used to converting programming language into machine code to carry out the specific function.